 - Costs less than most other French language apps

-A subscription to MosaLingua costs $4.99 per month.
+A subscription to MosaLingua Web costs $4.99 per month or $9.49 per month on the app.
 You can also get a yearly subscription for $59.90.

-One of the best French learning apps for speaking with French natives is italki.
+italki is the best French app for speaking practice because it can connect you with a French tutor that teaches online lessons.
 There are over 1,100 on-demand tutors who specialize in teaching French with a variety of qualifications to choose from.